I've Applied for a Mortgage:

 This form of Underwriting performed electronically by a computer has become the method by which the majority of banks and lending institutions make a decision regarding the "lendability" of a potential Borrower.
 It's the analysis of all relevant financial data collected from an Applicant.

 First implemented in the late 1990's, Automated Underwriting has now become the preferred method of analyzing Mortgage Applications.
 The 2 most obvious pluses found in Automated Underwriting are:

 - The results are deemed more objective and void of human prejudices or bias

 - Results are typically received much more quickly than those obtained from humans

-An Automated Underwriting system considers the basics, or "bones" of an Applicant's finances.
+An Automated Underwriting system considers the basics, or "bones" of a Mortgage Applicant's finances.

 - The Applicant's Outstanding Credit